 Irish Limited Partnerships

-No residency requirement for partners
+No residency requirement for partners.

-Corporate entities can act as partners
+Corporate entities are eligible to act as partners.

 Minimal contribution by each partner, potentially as low as 1 euro.